 What is Your Experience with These Varieties?

-Let us know if you've had problems or good luck growing mucilaginous seeds by leaving a comment below.
+Let us know by commenting below if you’ve had problems or good luck growing mucilaginous seeds.

 We’d love to hear from you.